 Modern day ways to encourage T-Reg cell activity include having a variety of whole foods in the diet, especially fibre, to encourage the growth of beneficial bacteria.
 T-Reg cells primarily occur in the gut so probiotics are great at supporting these soldiers.
 Ensuring adequate levels of vitamin D is also essential for immune system regulation.

 There is a large body of evidence supporting the use of nutrients and herbs to build the immune system.
-These include Medicinal Mushrooms, Vitamin C, Zinc, Olive Leaf Extract, Andrographis and Echinacea.
-Evidence suggests that they are not only effective in reducing the severity and duration of colds, flu and upper respiratory tract infections, but also aid in the prevention of illness as well.
+These include medicinal mushrooms, vitamin C, zinc, olive leaf extract, andrographis and echinacea.
+Evidence suggests that they are not only effective in reducing the severity and duration of colds, flu and upper respiratory tract infections, but also aid in the prevention of illness.

 When the immune system comes across a foreign ‘bug’ it sends signals to increase the set point of the core temperature in order to kill it.
-Shivering is initiated and the person tries to keep warm (the temperature is on the rise and the person feels cold).
-When the bugs are reduced the core set point is reset and the body starts to sweat (the temperature is on the way down and the person feels hot).
+Shivering is initiated and the person tries to keep warm.
+When the bugs are reduced, the core set point is reset and the body starts to sweat.

-It is important to safely encourage fever rather than suppress it as medication such as Aspirin and Paracetamol have been shown to extend the duration of sickness by 3.5 days.
-General rule of thumb in which to seek medical advice (which is also followed by the Royal Children’s Hospital) is as follows:
+It is important to safely encourage fever rather than suppress it.
+Medications such as Aspirin and Paracetamol have been shown to extend the duration of sickness by 3.5 days.
+A general rule of thumb of when to seek medical advice (which is also followed by the Royal Children’s Hospital) is as follows: